Archdiocese of Amalfi-Cava de' Tirreni: Diocesan reorganization of 1986

-On 30 September 1986 the diocese was renamed the "Archdiocese of Amalfi–Cava de’ Tirreni", having gained territory from and absorbing the title of the suppressed Roman Catholic Diocese of Cava de’ Tirreni.
+On 30 September 1986 the archdiocese of Amalfi was renamed the "Archdiocese of Amalfi–Cava de' Tirreni", having gained territory from and absorbing the title of the suppressed Roman Catholic Diocese of Cava de' Tirreni.

-On 20 August 2012 it gained territory from the Territorial Abbey of Santissima Trinità di Cava de Tirreni.
+On 20 August 2012, the archdiocese gained territory consisting of three parishes, along with their oratories, houses, and other pious foundations, from the Territorial Abbey of Santissima Trinità di Cava de Tirreni.